Learning to Play Two-Player Perfect-Information Games without Knowledge: Tree Search Algorithms for Game Learning

 \subsection{Descent: Generate Better Data}

-Thus, we present \emph{descent.} It is a modification of $\ubfm$ which builds a different, deeper, game tree, to be combined with tree learning.
-The idea of \emph{descent} is to combine $\ubfm$ with deterministic end-game simulations providing interesting values from the point of view of learning.
-The algorithm \emph{descent} (Algorithm~\ref{alg:descente}) recursively selects the best child of the current node, which becomes the new current node.
-It adds the children of the current node if they are not in the tree.
+Thus, we present \emph{Descent.} It is a modification of $\ubfm$ which builds a different, deeper, game tree, to be combined with tree learning. \begin{rem} Note that, combining it with root learning or terminal learning is of no interest.
+The reason is that Descent spend most of its time exploring a part of the game tree whose only purpose is to provide states for learning.
+With root or terminal learning, these states are not learned and therefore generated for nothing. \end{rem}

+The idea of Descent is to combine $\ubfm$ with deterministic end-game simulations providing interesting values from the point of view of learning.

+The \emph{Descent} algorithm (Algorithm~\ref{alg:descente}) recursively selects the best child of the current node, which becomes the new current node.
 It performs this recursion from the root (the current state of the game) until reaching a terminal node (an end game).
 It then updates the value of the selected nodes (minimax value).
-The algorithm \emph{descent} repeats this recursive operation starting from the root as long as there is some search time left. \emph{Descent} is almost identical to $\ubfm$.
-The only difference is that \emph{descent} performs an iteration until reaching a terminal state while $\ubfm$ performs this iteration until reaching a leaf of the tree ($\ubfm$ stops the iteration much earlier).
-In other words, during an iteration, $\ubfm$ just extends one of the leaves of the game tree while \emph{descent} recursively extends the best child from this leaf until reaching the end of the game.
-The algorithm \emph{descent} has the advantage of $\ubfm$, i.e. to perform a longer search to determine a better action to play.
+The Descent algorithm repeats this recursive operation starting from the root as long as there is some search time left. \emph{Descent} is almost identical to $\ubfm$.
+The only difference is that Descent performs an iteration until reaching a terminal state while $\ubfm$ performs this iteration until reaching a leaf of the tree ($\ubfm$ stops the iteration much earlier).
+In other words, during an iteration, $\ubfm$ just extends one of the leaves of the game tree while Descent recursively extends the best child from this leaf until reaching the end of the game.

+The Descent algorithm has the advantage of $\ubfm$, i.e. to perform a longer search to determine a better action to play.
 By learning the values of the game tree (by using for example tree learning), it also has the advantage of a minimax search at depth $1$, i.e. to raise the values of the terminal nodes to the other nodes more quickly.
 In addition, the states thus generated are closer to the terminal states.
-Their values are therefore better approximations.
+Their values are therefore better approximations. \begin{rem} In the experiments of this article, when there is a value tie in best\_action(s), the tie is broken at random.
+An alternative could be to choose the subtree whose principal variation is the least deep. \end{rem}